tc39/proposal-bigint/README.md

 ### Semantics of bitwise operations

-Here, we build on JavaScript already being based around two's complement semantics to extend binary operations on BigInts to infinite two's complement semantics.
+Here, we build on JavaScript already being based around two's complement semantics to extend binary operations on Integers to infinite two's complement semantics.
 However, it's not clear whether this is the most efficiently implementable thing; more investigation has to be done to ensure that this choice doesn't put us in an unnecessarily bad spot performance-wise.

 ### Bikeshedding

 This proposal uses `n` as the literal suffix; `N`, `I`, `L` and `l` are some other proposed alternatives.

-This proposal calls the class `BigInt`; other proposed alternatives are `Integer` and `BigNum`.
+This proposal calls the class `Integer`; other proposed alternatives are `BigInt` and `BigNum`.

 The names of the wraparound utility functions are long.
 Is there a shorter one that would work well?